mhareendra/CarND-Advanced-Lane-Lines-master/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds in the pipeline() function to generate a binary image.
+I used a combination of color and gradient thresholds in the pipeline() (cell 6) function to generate a binary image.
 The input image is first converted to grayscale and then horizontal sobel + scaled sobel thresholds are applied.
 The input image is then converted to HLS color space and the s channel is thresholded using appropriately chosen thresholds to produce a binary image that is later combined with the previous binary image.
 Here's an example of my output for this step.